Ugrammer/UniversalMer-v2.0/README.md

        % ./UniversalMer -b  /input/xxx.fasta

-   The program will build the database of all possible size k-mer as shown by a pic in the directory output.
+   The program will build the database of all possible size k-mer.
-   After building database completef, you can choose the menu of the program.
+   After building database completed, you can choose the menu of the program.
 If the database already exist, you can run the program for the next time by

        % ./UniversalMer -l  Universal_merDB.umer